Muddasir-Nivian/Analytics-journey/Month-01-Excel/week.notes.md

 **Bug caught and understood:**
 IFS evaluates conditions in sequence and stops at the first match.
-Let's say you entered three logics so it will check whether the value intersect with the first logic if not then it will go for the second logic if by any chance the second logic intersect with the value IFS will return it as the true without checking that the third logic also intersect with the value.
+Let's say you entered three logics so it will check whether the value intersect with the first logic if not then it will go for the second logic if by any chance the second logic intersect with the value IFS will return it as the true without checking that the third logic also intersects with the value.

 **Confidence:** 4.3/5